leeib3041/Lets-Use-Python/Python Interpreter/Using_Python.md

 # Using Python

 Your results may vary based on what OS and tool you are using.
 If you are using MacOS(Unix)/Linux/Ubuntu(Windows) terminal, then you should be on par with me.
-If you are going by other means, your commands may vary but path is the same.
+If you are going by other means, your commands may vary but the fundamentals are the same.
 Here is what I am working with:

-- **MacOS Catalina (v10.15.4)** - You should be find with most of the other MacOS flavors/versions
+- **MacOS Catalina (v10.15.4)** - You should be fine with most of the other MacOS flavors/versions
 - **zsh terminal (v5.7.1)** - bash terminal should be perfectly fine.
 The difference between the two won't matter at all at this level.
 - **Miniconda (v4.8.3)** - Anaconda and Miniconda should be exactly the same in the terminal.
 The only difference will be the Anaconda GUI.